 Very easy to find on grocery store shelves and is a primary mushroom for cooking.

 Legend has it that Maitake received the name “dancing mushroom” in Japan because Samurai danced for joy upon discovering the mushroom.

 A 2010 study at the J.T.
 Chen Clinics Department of Gynecology in Tokyo discovered that Maitake extract was able to induce ovulation for 77 % of participants with PCOS or polycystic ovarian syndrome.

 PCOS is a condition in which an overproduction of male hormones accumulates in the ovaries which leads to having small cysts on ovaries and symptoms like infertility.

-SX Fraction, a polysaccharide in Maitake has been shown effective in its ability to negate the effects of a collection of disease risk factors known as Syndrome X, usually referred to as metabolic syndrome.
+SX Fraction, a polysaccharide in Maitake has been shown effective in its ability to negate the effects of a collection of disease risk factors known as Syndrome X.

 Usually found growing at the base of oak, maple, and elm trees in parts of Japan and North America.